Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Instant deliveryNo spam, unsubscribe anytime

-Across current Tiger Lily recommendations, HP Boost is the passive that keeps appearing for a reason.
-It is not just a defensive comfort pick.
-It has direct synergy with how the character’s damage package functions.
+HP Boost is the recommended passive at Level 8, and it is not just a defensive comfort pick.
+It has direct synergy with how her damage works.

 The first benefit is obvious: Tiger Lily is a low-HP unit entering closer fights than her class label implies, so extra health smooths out her weakest point.
-The second benefit is the one that makes HP Boost effectively mandatory: it also improves Butter Tiger output.
-That means the passive is doing two jobs at once.
-It makes you harder to remove and improves the value of the damage engine you are relying on during Feral Awakening.
+The second benefit is the one that makes it stand out: HP Boost also increases Butter Tiger output.
+The passive does two jobs at once, making you harder to remove and improving the damage engine you lean on during Feral Awakening.

 Common mistakes that lower Tiger Lily’s value